-The Appalachian (ARC) Loan Fund targets small businesses located or primarily operating in chronically underserved and economically distressed areas of the Appalachian region of Tennessee and that are either owned by low-income individuals or engaged in a business enterprise that will create jobs or lead to the retention of jobs for low-income individuals.
-This fund closed in February 2023.
-The loan balance from this fund was transferred to SCC Revolving Loan Fund (RLF).
+The Appalachian (ARC) Loan Fund targets small businesses located or primarily operating in chronically underserved and economically distressed areas of the Appalachian region and that are either owned by low-income individuals or engaged in a business enterprise that will create jobs or lead to the retention of jobs for low-income individuals.
+This fund source of capital was repaid in February 2023.
+The loans remaining in this fund were transferred to the SCC Revolving Loan Fund (RLF).